XAWalter/nearest_neighbor/README.md

 This method starts the added feature list with all the possible features and removes one per

 iteration.
-In Figure 2 it can be seen that there is an upward trend for the ﬁrst 9 iterations.
+In Figure 2 it can be seen that there is an upward trend for the first 9 iterations.

 ![Figure 2](./images/2.png)\
 <sub>Figure 2.
-Graph depicting the feature set utilzied and the resulting percent accuracy for the small data set utilizing the backward elimination algorithm.</sub>
+Graph depicting the feature set utilized and the resulting percent accuracy for the small data set utilizing the backward elimination algorithm.</sub>

 However, once the 3 is removed from the feature list, the accuracy drops dramatically.
 It